mar10/pyftpsync/docs/sphinx/user_guide.rst

       --delete-unmatched    remove remote files if they don't exist locally or don't match the current filter (implies '--delete' option)
       --create-folder       Create remote folder if missing
+      --report-problems     return exit code 10 if any conflict was skipped, a copy error occurred, etc.
     $